karlseguin/http.zig/readme.md

 Only the `origin` field is required.
 The values given to the configuration are passed as-is to the appropriate preflight header.

 ## Configuration
 The third option given to `listen` is an `httpz.Config` instance.
+When running in <a href=#blocking-mode>blocking mode</a> (e.g. on Windows) a few of these behave slightly, but not drastically, different.

 Possible values, along with their default, are:

 ```zig
 try httpz.listen(allocator, &router, .{